threefoldfoundation/info_sdk/src/sdk/README.md

 #### Admin panel overview

-The 3bot admin panel is a versatile tool to administrate and control processes and activities of the jumpscale SDK.
+The 3bot admin panel is a versatile tool to administrate and control processes and activities of the Jumpscale SDK.

 - [Dashboard](tab_explanation/dashboard.md):  An dashboard for your 3bot.
 - [Wikis](tab_explanation/wikis.md): Wiki's structure is which wiki's exists